Bad Customer Service, Change to Win!

 Can you identify with these?
 I normally don’t criticize companies in public but in my personal experience one company has bad customer service across the board.
 It’s the absolute worst I experienced.
 Its employees demonstrated most of the mistakes above: CenturyLink.
 They tout themselves as a leading provider of internet service.
 Their industry is among the lowest rated in the American Customer Satisfaction Index (ACSI) survey.
 They are rated 58 on a scale of 1-100 (higher being better).
 Consumer Affairs concurs with this and rates them 1.3 on a scale of 1-5.
 Both of these numbers are an ‘F’ on a grading scale.
 Their Glassdoor rating is 2.9 which is low and an indication of employee dissatisfaction.

 Other review sources show them as generally poor as well.
 I wasted 9-10 hours on the phone with these people this week trying to get them to do their basic jobs competently.
 If they’d do that, imagine how much less stressful life could be for themselves and their customers?
 Finally, after five failed attempts as well as interactions with over a dozen employees, I came across a couple of competent people to help.

 Two Service Winners

 In my recent interactions with companies, very few employees were accountable, responsible, or exhibited self-leadership to get the job done well, no matter what.
-However, Andrew K. and the rest of the crew out of the Woodbury, MN office of Men Two and Truck did a great job, start to finish.
+However, Andrew K. and the rest of the crew out of the Woodbury, MN office of Two Men and a Truck did a great job, start to finish.
 They have a 4.9 rating on Google.
 Superb!
 And Tony at Geek Squad did fabulous work–excellent communicator!
 He knows more about customer service than any CEO I ever met!

 Is Bad Customer Service Increasing?